 - South Korea: 40+ Things to Do & Things to Eat in Seoul, South Korea

 Hi There!
 Thanks for reading our guide to Where to Stay, What to Eat and The Top Things To Do in Hoi An Vietnam.
-I just wanted to let you know that this post contains affiliate links, which help support this site at absolutely no cost to you.
-If you enjoyed this article and are going to be searching for some of the things I mention anyway, I would love it if you could click through from the links above.
-These links help me keep this site online and updated – so thank you in advance!
+I just wanted to let you know that this post contains affiliate links, which means if you purchase something after clicking a link, I may get a small commission – which is at absolutely no cost to you.
+If you enjoyed this article and are going to be searching for some of the things I mention anyway, I would love it if you could click through from the links above & thank you in advance!
 Read my full Disclosure here.